-The construction of the tunnel at the Laleni Dam for the generation of hydro power will result in spoil (inert general waste) that needs to be disposed of and may require a Waste Management Licence.
+The construction of the tunnel at the Laleni Dam for the generation of hydropower will result in spoil (inert general waste) that needs to be disposed of and may require a Waste Management Licence if the prescribed thresholds are exceeded.

-• Licences for the removal of protected trees
+Licences for the removal of protected trees

 Trees may have to be disturbed, damaged or destroyed/removed to make way for the new infrastructure.
-If those trees are protected in terms of the National Forests Act, 1998, a licence must be obtained from the Department of Agriculture, Forestry and Fisheries (DAFF).
+If those trees are protected in terms of the National Forests Act (Act No. 84 of 1998), a licence must be obtained from the Department of Agriculture, Forestry and Fisheries (DAFF).